This will be achieved through a combination of efforts in all areas of the tour, including:

 Here’s how you can take part!
 Initiatives will vary by market and may include:

-If you are a tour passport holder, make sure to collect stamps in your passport for completing a propeller action & visiting the Social Impact Village.
+If you are a tour passport holder, make sure to collect stamps in your passport for completing actions and visiting the on-site activations including the Social Impact Village.

 Taking the lowest-emitting form of transport to your local show is best for the environment, where possible and safe.
 Here is a list of potential ways to get to your venue, ranked from lowest-emitting to highest-emitting, compared to single person car travel: